usc-isi-i2/mowgli-in-the-jungle/README.md

 ### IIIa.
 How to create a new system?

 Creating a new system essentially requires three steps:
 1. Create a new class in `predictor/` that extends the `Predictor` abstract base class (following the `ExamplePredictor` code).
-Please create your scripts in a subfolder for every new system (e.g., `predictor/neuralsystem/neuralsystem.py`) to allow us to keep track of new systems easier.
+Essentially, you need to implement the three methods: `preprocess`, `train` and `predict`, or a subset of them.
+Note that you should be able to add any parameters to these functions (if this fails, open an issue and we will fix it).
+Please use separate repositories for development of your system.
 2. Update/create the config file in `cfg/` to point to your new class and to the dataset you are working on.
 3. See the script `run_model.sh` for an example on how to run the example predictor over ANLI.
 If needed, update the `run_model.sh` script to use the right input/output directories and config file.